 Blocks View

-To switch from Screens to Blocks, toggle the switcher at the top of the left panel in the Builder.
+To switch from Screens to Blocks, toggle the switcher at the top of the left bar in the Builder.

 Block List